Bolivia votes in elections expected to empower the right wing for first time in decades

 In one of those incidents, a dynamite stick was tossed outside the polling station where Rodríguez planned to vote, said prosecutor Juan Carlos Campero.
 It exploded a few hours before the candidate's arrival, injuring one person, he told reporters.

 In another, Rodríguez was met with a barrage of bottles and rocks from Morales' supporters as he cast his ballot.
-The young candidate emerged unscathed, and left without a word as the crowd shouted, “Get out!”
+The young candidate emerged unscathed, leaving without a word as the crowd shouted, “Get out!”

 Nearby Morales slipped his null-and-void ballot into the box, surrounded by coca-growing union activists who formed a human chain to protect him from arrest.
 He flashed a rare smile as supporters showered him in white confetti.

-“I’m convinced that if there’s no fraud, the null vote will win,” he told reporters after voting.
+“I’m convinced that if there’s no fraud, the null vote will win,” he said after voting.

 Conservative candidates say austerity needed